Dez1999/Investments_amp/README.md

 # Investments_amp
-Investment Application created using ReactJS and AWS amplify
+Investment Application that calculates compound interest.
+This was created using ReactJS and is hosted using AWS amplify